-The Pennsylvania DEP has been funded at \$135 million dollars, supplemented by \$215 million in federal dollars.
-These funds are used to operate its 24 regional and district offices and eighty well inspectors employed by the DEP's Bureau of Oil and Gas Management.
-Funding has steadily decreased over the last few budget cycles.
+In 2013, the Pennsylvania DEP was funded at \$135 million dollars, supplemented by \$215 million in federal dollars.
+These funds were used to operate its 24 regional and district offices and eighty well inspectors employed by the DEP's Bureau of Oil and Gas Management.
+Funding steadily decreased during the Corbett administration.
 (State Impact Topics, n.d.)
 According to former DEP Secretary John Quigley, the DEP's staff has been reduced by 14 % over the past decade (compared to a 6% loss on average for other departments), and 671 staff positions were cut, including 411 permit reviewers and field inspectors.
 In 2014, DEP did quadruple the size of its enforcement staff to 130 employees, 65 of whom are inspectors.
+New threats to funding for DEP staffing emerged in 2017 - anticipated budget cuts at the federal level, and, as part of a struggle to fund Pennsylvania's budget, a plan to privatize some of the DEP's functions, which would be likely to make it easier for industry to obtain permits.
+In early 2018, under the Wolf administration, the PA DEP budget was about \$149 million, with the total across all funds including federal funds, \$722 million.
+In 2005, the DEP had a total of 3,132 full-time employees.
+In early 2018, that number was 2,461 (McKelvey, 2018).